hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 Now follow this guide to [manage queue files easily](http://slackblogs.blogspot.co.uk/2014/01/managing-sbo-dependencies-easily.html).

-## Bastardize your installation with multilib
+## Bastardise your installation with multilib

 Adding 32-bit support to any Linux system currently draws in an extra layer of complexity that we could all do without, but it's a necessary evil to get some applications running.
 For instance, many wine apps need 32-bit support, and I prefer the near native speed for games it gives me (no my laptop does not support [VGA passthrough](https://wiki.debian.org/VGAPassthrough) with KVM).